| EXPANDING FRONTIERS

 in product planning, marketing research, and applied engineering before

 the laboratory development became a practical and marketable product.
+A good example of a basic research development which

 has not yet reached the marketable phase is thermoplastic recording many